-Most employers pay the superannuation guarantee (SG) rate of 10.5% to your super.
-But with some employers, such as the Queensland Government, you can also make super contributions (standard contributions).
-And when you make your standard contributions, your employer may pay you more super.
+Most employers pay the superannuation guarantee (SG) rate of 11.5% to your super.
+But with some employers, they may pay you more if you contribute a set amount yourself.

 Benefits of increasing your employee super contributions